-QBS is the foundation for Federal procurement law and most states have enacted QBS laws.
+QBS is the foundation for Federal procurement law for the acquisition of architectengineer design professional services, and most states have enacted similar QBS laws.
 Therefore, QBS remains the predominant procurement method for public agencies.
 In the following two sections, an overview is provided of the primary Federal and state issues that are either emerging or continuing to effect QBS procurement.